Tour du Mont Blanc camping

 Booking

-- Click on one of the “book this trek” links and select the insurance, accommodation and date options.
+- Click on one of the “book this trek” link and select the insurance, and date options.

-- The balance must be paid at least one month before departure without a reminder from us.
+- The balance must be paid at least one month before the beginning of your trek.

 Dates and prices